Estonia opposition party opts to start coalition talks

 “The three parties have a strong common ground in creating a government that will bring Estonia through crises, strengthen our security and give people a sense of economic security,” Kallas said in a Facebook post.

-Kallas has led her party since 2018 and became prime minister of Estonia, a nation of 1.3 million, in 2021.
+Kallas has led her party since 2018 and became the first female prime minister of Estonia, a nation of 1.3 million, in January 2021.

+Following the exit of the left-leaning Center Party from the government, options by the Reform Party — the winner of the 2019 election — to build a majority coalition remain limited as there are only five parties represented in parliament including the far-right EKRE party with whom Kallas has vowed not to cooperate.

 The new government will be short-lived as Estonia is scheduled to hold a general election in March.